Edna May: Life and career

 Edna May was born in Syracuse, New York, to Edgar and Cora Petty.
 The family later changed the surname to "Pettie".
 Her father worked as a postman.
 Her siblings were Adelbert, Jennie and Marguerite.

 At the age of 5, she played Little Willie Allen in a production of Dora.
 The next year, her performances "charmed a number of audiences lately with her child voice".
 By the age of 7, she had joined a children's opera company and performed Gilbert and Sullivan productions in Syracuse.
 She studied music at the New York Conservatoire as a teenager.

 May made her professional debut in 1895 in Si Stebbings in Syracuse.
-She then moved to New York to take the small role of Clairette in Oscar Hammerstein's Broadway show, Santa Maria.
+She then moved to New York City to take the small role of Clairette Styrberg in Oscar Hammerstein's Broadway show, Santa Maria.
 That year, she married Fred Titus, who held a world record for cycling.
 They had no children and divorced in 1904.